-- Hereditary disorders such as Charcot Marie tooth disease
+- Hereditary disorders such as Charcot-Marie-Tooth (CMT) disease.

-Treatment is first and foremost aimed at addressing the underlying disease and finding the appropriate solution to resolve and/or manage it.
-Unfortunately in approximately 30% of the cases, an underlying cause cannot be identified and this is called idiopathic peripheral neuropathy.
+Treatment is first and foremost aimed at addressing the underlying cause and finding the appropriate solution to resolve and/or manage it.
+Unfortunately, in approximately 30% of the cases, an underlying cause cannot be identified, and this is called idiopathic peripheral neuropathy.

-In a case such as this one, management of blood sugar is crucial to control the progression of the neuropathy.
-There are also a number of supplements such as magnesium and chromium picolinate that might be helpful as people who have diabetes are typically low in both.
-Also there is a significantly higher risk of celiac disease and thyroid disease in people who have Type-1 diabetes.
-If you have not already been evaluated for these diseases you need to be tested.
+For those who are diabetic, management of blood sugar is crucial to control the progression of the neuropathy.
+There are several supplements such as magnesium and chromium picolinate that might be helpful as people who have diabetes are typically low in both.
+Also, there is a significantly higher risk of celiac disease and thyroid disease in people who have Type-1 diabetes.
+If you have not already been evaluated for these diseases, you need to be tested.
 A simple blood test can be done for both conditions.

 Peripheral neuropathy can also put you at higher risk of injury from a fall and other types of accidents.
 Ask a family member or friend to help you organize your home in a way that minimizes clutter and keeps walking areas open.